FAQ: Which zones can I control remotely?

 zone, including:

-- Outputs connected to your Roon Core
+- Outputs connected to your Roon Server

 - Outputs connected to devices or computers that are running Roon as a remote